Dental Preceptorships

 Phone: 410-479-8345, ext.
 5020

-The dental preceptorship program at Choptank Community Health System (CCHS) is designed for U.S. or internationally-trained dentists who wish to gain a DMD, DDS or a specialized postgraduate training at one of the premier dental schools in the country.
+The Preceptorship Program at Choptank Community Health System (CCHS) is designed for U.S. or internationally trained dentists who wish to gain a DMD, DDS, or specialized postgraduate training at one of the premier dental schools in the country.

 The program familiarizes participants with predoctoral clinical and didactic education and the U.S. group practice structure while simultaneously providing the information and skills participants need to further their dental education.